 The diagram below depicts the consumer responsibility (and resulting abstractions) when using the Infrastructure as a Service (IaaS), Container as a Service (CaaS) and Functions as a Service (FaaS) cloud services models.

-There is still a server processing the functions of course, however it is fully managed by the cloud service provider and is not visible to the consumer.
-Please note there are additional “serverless” computing offerings available other than functions, but this article focusses mainly on functions.
+There is still a server processing the functions of course.
+However, it is fully managed by the cloud service provider and is not visible to the consumer.
+Please note there are additional “serverless” computing offerings available other than functions, but this article focuses mainly on functions.